abyahamed/mysql-dropbox-auto-backup/README.md

 # mysql-dropbox-auto-backup

-Dump MySQL databases, compress them, and upload to [Dropbox].
+Dump MySQL databases, compress them and upload to [Dropbox].
 Backups are kept for 7 days.

 ## Overview